 But at the same time, they are silently under constant attack.
 It is conceivable that in the end, they will only leave.

-8 Practices to Avoid to Retain the Best Employees
+8 Practices to Avoid in Order to Retain the Best Employees

 In order to prevent “power waning” and retain top talents, companies and managers must recognize which of their practices have led to the slow fading of employee enthusiasm.
 The following eight practices are the most harmful.
 To retain good employees, you must avoid.